 The Dynamic Ecosystems and Landscapes Lab is located in the Dept. of Environmental Science and Management at Portland State University.
 We are a part of the School of the Environment.
 Our lab includes faculty, research scientists, and graduate students.

 Our research focuses on how forested landscapes change and why.
 Climate change is an area of particular focus: What determines forest resilience and adaptive capacity?
-And what role will policy and management play in shaping forest resilience and adaptive capacity in the future?
+What role will policy and management play in shaping forest resilience and adaptive capacity in the future?
 Other research focal areas include wildfire, land use change, forest policy and management practices, insect outbreaks, and forest carnivore populations.

 synthesize broad-scale data to test these concepts and theories.
 From